zkhin/visiri-server/README.md

 # visiri API server
 - This server is based on the REST standards and provides backend functionality to the visiri client
-- Technologies used are node.js, express.js, and postgresql
+- Technologies used: node.js, express.js, and postgresql
 ## Summary
 - This server handles user registration, login, and password encryption and token based authentication
 - Data related to user created experiments such as cell type, experiment parameters, and labeled cell regions are handled by the server and stored as database models